 Unfortunately, some routers and firewalls block this port because hackers often target FTP servers via port 21.

-So if you happen to have an FTP connection issue, it’s essential to verify whether or not there’s a blockage in port 21.
+If you happen to have an FTP connection issue, it’s essential to verify whether or not there’s a blockage in port 21.

-As some routers and firewalls block FTP port 21 due to security reasons, it’s essential to check the port’s connection before performing the File Transfer Protocol.
-By following our tutorial, we hope you’re able to verify whether or not the FTP port is open.
+Some routers and firewalls block FTP port 21 due to security reasons, so it’s essential to check the port’s connection before performing the File Transfer Protocol.
+You might also want to check out our articles on solving FTP issues like solving error 421 – too many connections and ECONNREFUSED.